ALL-USA lookback: Five years after being named player of the year, Lance McCullers may be an All-Star

 “When I first came up, I would say that I really want to pitch well,” McCullers said.
 “That was my goal.
 How can I expect myself to face big-league hitters and have no approach?
 It was just pitch well.
 Now, with the preparation I have, I have intent with every pitch.
 I don’t take a batter off and execute and more often than not, that will mean I will win..”

-McCuller’s rocket ride saw a lot of turbulence on the way up.
+McCullers’ rocket ride saw a lot of turbulence on the way up.
 In 2012, his senior season at Jesuit (Tampa), he was 13-0 with an ERA of 0.18, but was chosen 41st in the June baseball draft.
 Interestingly, it was the same spot his father, who pitched for four teams in the majors, mostly as a reliever, was taken in 1982.

 Lance Jr. was a two-time mid-season all-star while in the minors, but he was 12-16 as a starter, with an ERA of 3.67 in his three-plus seasons in the minors.
 In 2015, the first season he was called up to the parent club, he was sent down three times.
 Last season, he threw only 81 innings because he had two rehab stints.